Resources: Mental Health

 Provides an overview of how Indian Health Service (IHS) is working to address behavioral health in American Indian and Alaska Native (AI/AN) communities.
 Describes behavioral issues affecting individuals and families, such as alcohol and substance use disorder (SUD), mental health, suicide, domestic violence, and behavior-related chronic disease.

-Provides comprehensive mental health services for American Indian and Alaska Native individuals and families.
-Offers community and clinical-based treatments and services, including mental health treatment and support for substance use disorder (SUD) and opioid use disorder (OUD).
+Provides information on mental health disorders and an overview of mental health services for American Indian and Alaska Native individuals and families.
+Offers information on community and clinical-based treatments and services, including trauma-informed care.

 Offers a variety of resources and information to jurisdictions seeking to reduce criminal justice involvement and improve outcomes for individuals with mental health and/or co-occurring substance use disorders.
 Supports the implementation of best practices, policies, and strategies at every point in the criminal justice system, from pre-arrest through reentry.
 Provides targeted resources to BJA's Justice and Mental Health Collaboration Program and Connect and Protect: Law Enforcement Behavioral Health program grantees and supports other communities in their efforts to enhance crisis responses, connect individuals to treatment and services, and improve public safety.